- Live Rates

 This is an important factor to remember when it comes time to make an offer and negotiate with sellers.
 The reality is that current real estate market conditions favor sellers over buyers — at least in most parts of the state.

-So it’s probably not the time to argue with the seller over “nickels and dimes.”
+So it’s probably not the time to argue with the seller over “nickels and dimes,” especially in certain markets, like Tacoma, where the housing market is very hot right now and prices are rising quickly.
 If you find a home that checks most of your boxes and falls within your budget, you’ll want to move on it quickly with a strong offer.

 Right now, the interest rate for a 30-year fixed-rate mortgage currently sits at 2.77%.
 That’s extremely low, making mortgages more affordable for buyers.